MJKWoolnough/ics/README.md

 type ParamTimezoneID string
 ```

-TimezoneID is used to specify the identifier for the time zone definition for a
-time component in the property value
+ParamTimezoneID.

 #### func  NewTimezoneID

 ```go
 func NewTimezoneID(v ParamTimezoneID) *ParamTimezoneID
 ```
-NewTimezoneID returns a *ParamTimezoneID for ease of use with optional values
+NewTimezoneID returns a *ParamTimezoneID for ease of use with optional values.

 #### type ParamURI